anjlab/csv2db/README.md

 All `primaryKeys` should be present in `columnMappings` section, which means that CSV should contain `primaryKeys` data.

 `columnMappings` defines mapping between zero-based column indexes in CSV and target database table column names.

+`syntheticColumns` lists additional columns that need to be mapped to database columns.
+These additional columns can appear in rows as a result of `map` function (see below).

 `transientColumns` defines mapped columns as transient, which means they are only available for JavaScript functions in the `row` argument, but these columns won't be mapped to target table columns.